dictadata/storage-junctions/docs/filesystems/storage-filesystem.md

  * Depending upon the filesystem may be a delete, mark for deletion, erase, etc.
  * @param {*} options Specify any options use when querying the filesystem.
  * @param {*} options.schema Override smt.schema with a filename in the same locus.
- * @returns StorageResults object with resultCode.
+ * @returns StorageResults object with status.
  */
   async dull(schema)